pisqa/cypress-excel-data-driven-demo/README.md

 cy.get('input#selectInput').clear().type(tc.cssSelector);
 cy.wait('@postSelect').its('response.statusCode').should('equal', 200).wait(3000);
 ```
-The extra 3 second wait is due to occasional test failuress even waiting for the API request (delay in rendering results?).
+The extra 3 second wait is due to occasional test failures even waiting for the API request (delay in rendering results?).

 ### I'm not a robot, honest! :innocent:
 Xpath-tester has bot detection which denies access when too-frequent requests are detected, so there is a 10 second delay in the beforeEach();